amichai-bd/riscv-multi-core-lotr/README.md

 2. RC - Ring EndPoint to arbitrate requests - interface with the other RC and the core.
 The GPC&RC are always coupled and have a unique "ID".
 In the fabric, we can link many RC to each other.
-wich will enable the Many-core Ring Fabric Design.
+which will enable the Many-core Ring Fabric Design.

 ### *Software stack for multi-thread processing*
 Written in C and compiled using the RISCV toolchain (rv32i/e).